About the Tribunal

 James has over 16 years' experience at the senior executive level in the Commonwealth.
 He was the inaugural Freedom of Information Commissioner, and a Senior Member of the Administrative Appeals Tribunal.
 James worked for 12 years in the Australian Attorney-General's Department in a variety of areas including privacy law; tribunal reform; administrative law; legal aid; Indigenous justice; personal property securities law; Commonwealth legal services; bankruptcy and personal insolvency; copyright; classification; international legal services; and support for the Attorney-General in the performance of his First Law Officer role.
 Before joining AGD, he was a judge's associate, then Deputy Registrar of the High Court of Australia.
 James has degrees in law and arts, and is admitted as a barrister and a solicitor.
-He is a member of the Anti-Dumping Review Panel, and Principal Reviewer at CPM Reviews Pty Ltd. He is also an Honorary Professor of the Australian National University (in the College of Law and the College of Engineering and Computer Science) where he conducted his doctoral research in artificial intelligence and law.
+He is Official Secretary to the Royal Commission into Aged Care Quality and Safety, and a member of the Anti-Dumping Review Panel.
+He is also an Honorary Professor of the Australian National University (in the College of Law and the College of Engineering and Computer Science) where he conducted his doctoral research in artificial intelligence and law.

 The Tribunal must review all offices within its jurisdiction at every twelve months.
 To do this the Tribunal has grouped similar offices and holds two major reviews each year:

 - Members of the Legislative Assembly